 Policy Reforms Can Save Lives

 Editor’s Note: In April 2019, Dr. Stanley Prusiner published conclusive evidence that Alzheimer’s disease and Parkinson’s disease are forms of prion disease.
 The implications are far-reaching.
 It impacts 50-100 million victims, their family, friends and caregivers.
 It’s time to reform policies and practices on many fronts to protect public health and animal health.

-Neurodegenerative disease and autism have been surging around the world for the past 30 years.
+Neurodegenerative disease and autism (a neurodevelopmental disease) have been surging around the world for the past 30 years.
 A man-made environmental disaster is creating a public health disaster that’s still unfolding in many ways in most nations.

 Neurotoxins are driving the epidemic more than age–in some countries more than others.
 Teenagers are now dying of Creutzfeldt-Jakob disease–the most severe form of brain wasting disease.
 Children are contracting autism at an escalating rate and at an uneven rate, which points to environmental factors.
 The pattern reflects human exposure to environmental toxins.
 There also is a pattern of mismanagement and denial around the world.